A Complete Guide to the Bondi to Coogee Walk

 Key Points of interest along the Bondi to Coogee Trail

 Waverley Council built the boardwalk in 2009 and named it to honour its 150th anniversary.
 Several famous Australians are buried here, including our two most celebrated poets, Henry Lawson and Dorothea Mackellar (My Country)

 If you look carefully, you will find some carvings of a shark and whale just south of Mackenzie’s Point.
 There are also some carvings at North Bondi Golf Course.
 More details here.

 This park is a favourite with families today, especially on weekends when you are likely to find many of the picnic shelters hosting birthday parties.

-It’s a little bit of a detour off the walking track, but I think it’s worth it – one of the most popular Instagram spots along the route.
+One of the most popular Instagram spots along the route.
 Entry is free, and a sunrise swim is hard to beat.